jayunit100/tanzu-install-annotated/docs/upgrade.md

 - First we upgrade packages
 - Then we upgrade nodes

+## How packages are structured in TKG

+TKG has two types of packages that you should understand, management and core packages.
+The lifecycle of these packages is different -

+*Management Packages*

+Examples of management packages are things like ****

+- Required only on management cluster.
+- Contents may change after releases.
+- No customizability

+*Core Packages*

+Examples of core packages are things like **antrea**, which will go on both WL and MGMT clusters.

+- Required on both management and workload clusters.
+- Networking section available for CNI options.

+## Package breakdown

+Since carvel and package management is so key to TKG, heres the breakdown:

+MANAGEMENT PACKAGES
+- tkg (TKG Meta Package)
+- framework (Framework Meta Package)
+- addons-manager
+- tkr-service
+- featuregates
+- tanzu-auth
+- cliplugins
+- tkg-clusterclass (TKG ClusterClass Meta Package)
+- tkg-clusterclass-aws
+- tkg-clusterclass-azure
+- tkg-clusterclass-vsphere
+- core-management-plugins
+- tkr-source-controller

+**?Unused TBD why?**
+- cluster-api
+- cluster-api-bootstrap-kubeadm
+- cluster-api-control-plane-kubeadm
+- cluster-api-provider-aws
+- cluster-api-provider-azure
+- cluster-api-provider-vsphere

+STANDALONE PACKAGES no dependencies:
+- standalone-plugins
+- capabilities
+- tkg-autoscaler
+- tkg-storageclass

 ## Bootstrap Controller

 The TKG Bootstrap controller is responsible for coordinating a complex dance of "pausing" and "unpausing" clusers.